AnyChart/docs.anychart.com/Basic_Charts_Types/Range_Area_Chart.md

 ## Quick Start

-To create an Area chart, use the {api:anychart#area}anychart.area(){api} chart constructor.
-If you pass the data to this chart constructor, it creates an Area series.

-To create an Area series explicitly, call the {api:anychart.charts.Cartesian#area}area(){api} method.
+To create a Range Area series, use the {api:anychart.charts.Cartesian#rangeArea}rangeArea(){api} method (before, of course, you should create a chart by using {api:anychart#area}anychart.area(){api} or any other cartesian chart constructor).

-The following sample demonstrates how a basic Area chart is created:
+The following sample demonstrates how a basic Range Area chart is created:

 ```
 // create a data set